sdfjsdlsdkfjsls/AP-FRQs-2025/Q2/README.md

 - I believe my previous and revised solutions are very similar and lack any changes.

 #### Key concepts tested in this question:
-- Usage of "if" statements
+- Usage of "if" statements.
-- Usage of indexOf()
+- Usage of indexOf().
-- String appending
+- String appending.

 #### What I learned from revisiting this problem:
 - The question is in essence less complicated than how I had originally perceived it.
 Perhaps it was the stress during the exam or maybe it was my lack of understanding for the question, but now I understand and it was much easier to redo outside of the exam.